The Show is Over, NOW WHAT!

 Here are a few questions to answer that will help you begin to improve your showing and planning your training:

-• What do you consider the three biggest accomplishments you have had with your dog? (this could be learning a specific trick, a title, to winning a show)
+- What do you consider the three biggest accomplishments your have had with your dog? (this could be learning a specific trick to a title to winning a show)

 Mental Training is a BIG part of showing